FRC4903/QrCodeReader/README.md

 ## Running the app
 Run the .exe file inside of it's own folder for best results
 Show the QR code to the camera and it should create a new csv file for the team if not already prexisting

+#### _If it crashes just run it again I'm not sure why it will crash sometimes it shouldn't matter because the data saves anyway_